 You have a folder full of notes, ideas, and annotations.
-But how do you find them again?
+But how do you find them?
 And more importantly: how do you see the connections between all those separate thoughts?
 I’ve been using Obsidian daily for two years now, and it has really changed how I think about taking notes.
 But it’s not for everyone.

 Obsidian: the company